valtimo-platform/valtimo-documentation/release-notes/major9/09.19.0/valtimo-frontend-libraries.md

 * **Improved the select component of the @valtimo/user-interface library**
   * **Background color change**

-    The select component has been improved to follow the default input style and make it visibly indicated when a dropdown menu is enabled/disabled.
+    The select component has been improved to follow the default input style and to visually indicate when a dropdown menu is enabled or disabled.

-    The look of the default component's background style color has been changed to white (`--v-color-white`) to distinguish it from the disabled state.
+    The default `v-select` component's background style color appearance has been changed to white to add contrast and distinguish it from the disabled state.

-  * **Contrast and color updates**

-    * Add shadow to the `v-select` element to add contrast.

-    * Changed text color to `--v-color-grey-0` when option selected in dropdown.

-  * **Changed and created new color variables for the `v-select` element**

-    * Changed:

-    `--v-select-background-color: var(--v-color-white);`

-    * New:

-    `--v-select-darker-font-color: var(--v-color-grey-0);`

-    `--v-select-disabled-bg-color: var(--v-color-grey-4);`

 ## Bugfixes